datacamp/funneljoin/README.md

   mutate(timestamp = as.Date(timestamp))
 ```

 Let's say we wanted to get only the first time people landed and registered.
-We would use a `first-first inner` join.
+We would use a `first-first inner` join:

 ``` r
 landed %>%